TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

         List and edit image sources.

-        An image source is a URL to a server implementing the IMGAPI.
-        The default IMGAPI is + https://images.joyent.com
+        An image source is a URL to a server implementing the IMGAPI, or the Docker Registry API.
+The default IMGAPI is https://images.joyent.com

         Usage:
             imgadm sources [--verbose|-v] [--json|-j]  # list sources
             imgadm sources -a <url> [-t <type>]        # add a source imgadm sources -d <url>                    # delete a source imgadm sources -e                          # edit sources
+            imgadm sources -c                          # check current sources

         Options:
             -h, --help                Show this help.